 With our thriving tourism sector and increasing economic confidence, Wellington’s a smart choice to invest in.
 As a Smart City we collaborate with businesses and our communities, using new technologies and open real-time data to make the city safer and more liveable.

-Investing in good transport choices, we’ve allocated millions with central government for a network of cycleways, safer walking routes for children, and we’ll implement high-frequency, low emission quality public transport.
-In the compact Capital you can walk from meeting to meeting with ease – and get good coffee.
+Investing in good transport choices, we’ve allocated millions with the central government for a network of cycleways, safer walking routes for children, and we’ll implement high-frequency, low emission-quality public transport.
+In the compact Capital, you can walk from meeting to meeting with ease – and get good coffee.

 We’re proud to support businesses working for good and we believe in the opportunities of a cleaner, greener future.